catawbaheidi/catawbaheidi.github.io/index.md

 I have a puppy named Salem who is 10 months old.

-### Markdown
+### Salem

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Salem is a black labrador puppy.
+She has more energy than she knows what to do with and she loves to chase sticks and scrap pieces of wood.

 ```markdown
 Syntax highlighted code block